Timeline of OFA History, 1973-2020

 Peter Ivers Visiting Artist George Whiteside ’86 and collaborating students create Out of the Marzipan, dance performance in Agassiz Theatre (May).

-Public Art Project: Marshall S. Cogan Visiting Artist Richard Fleischner creates and installs a site-specific artwork on facade of OFA headquarters at 74 Mt.
-Auburn St. (May).
+Public Art Project: Marshall S. Cogan Visiting Artist Richard Fleischner creates and installs a site-specific artwork on the building facade of OFA headquarters at 74 Mt.
+Auburn St. Named Harvard University Project, the multifaceted copper artwork is a 8-by-16 foot sculptural arc made of three layers of laquered copper leaf over copper plate (May).

 OFA celebrates 25th year with alumni/ae artists participating in master classes, workshops, performances with undergraduates.